giulong/spectrum/README.md

 > 💡 Tip<br/>
 > The default browser is `chrome`.
 If you want to use another one, you can switch via the `spectrum.browser` system property, setting its value to
 > `firefox`, `edge` ...

-> 💡 Tip<br/>
-> The web driver is managed by WebDriverManager.
-By sure to check its [docs](https://bonigarcia.dev/webdrivermanager/) in case of issues and/or to customise its behaviour.

 If you now run the test, you will find a html report generated in the `target/spectrum/reports` folder.